Checkmarx/kics/docs/configuration-file.md

-"exclude-queries" = "exclude queries by providing the query ID" "exclude-results" = "exclude results by providing a list of similarity IDs of a result" "exclude-severities" = "exclude results by providing the severity of a result" "log-file" = true
+"exclude-queries" = "exclude queries by providing the query ID" "exclude-results" = "exclude results by providing a list of similarity IDs of a result" "exclude-severities" = "exclude results by providing the severity of a result" "libraries-path" = "path to directory with libraries (default \"./assets/libraries\")" "log-file" = true
 "log-level" = "INFO"
 "log-path" = "path to the log file"